PSCI 2306: U.S. and Texas Government

 Assigned Readings

-A single access code giving access to all three books is available for purchase at the UNT bookstore and Campus Bookstore, as well as through the Barnes & Noble link in the Canvas page for this course (ISBN 978-1-954890-22-0).
-If you want to avoid the bookstore markup, this access code can also be purchased directly from the publisher through Canvas, by opening one of the assigned chapters and following the instructions from the login page.
-However you purchase your access code, once you enter it, Soomo (the publisher) will also allow you to order a printed copy of the book for what they describe as "a small fee" if you'd prefer to read a hard copy of the book rather than an electronic version -- but remember that the Get the Gist and workbook assignments can only be completed and turned in electronically, so even if you order the printed book you will still need to use the electronic version to get credit for those assignments.
+You will need to enter the passcode in Canvas, by opening one of the assigned chapters and following the instructions from the login page.
+(Do not try to buy a physical copy of the book instead of the access code – you will need to enter the access code through Canvas if you want the webtext assignments to count for points in this class) Once you enter your access code, Soomo will allow you to order a printed copy of the book for what they describe as "a small fee" if you'd prefer to read a hard copy of the book -- but the webtext multiple choice and workbook assignments can only be completed and turned in electronically, so even if you order the printed book from them you will still need to use the electronic version through Canvas to get credit for those assignments.

 To get help from the Soomo team, please visit their support site at https://soomolearning.com/support.
 The TAs and I cannot address technical questions regarding purchase, registration, or usage of their products, or questions like "why didn't I get a perfect score on the assignment?"; only Soomo can help with these sorts of issues.